xldenis/Why3-Find/SERVER.md

 ### PROFILE

-    Usage: Client <-> Worker <-> Server
+    Usage: Client <-> Server -> Worker
     Format: [ PROFILE | prv | size | time ]

+    Usage: Worker -> Server
+    Format: [ PROFILE | prv ]

 Updates the target calibration with the given prover profile, if undefined yet.
-Any participant to the cluster shall first announce to each others their respective prover profile.
-This is usually done this way: Client and Worker announce their respective calibration profile, and the Server replies with its own profile for the announced provers.
+Any participant to the cluster shall first announce to each others their respective prover profile, if any.
+This is usually done this way: Client announce its calibration profile to the Server, which replies back its own profile.
+Worker does not need to calibrate themselves, they simply ask the Server to send its profile by emitting a `PROFILE` message with no size nor time.
-Hence, all participants known each-other profiles.

-Notice that Clients and Workers are both responsible for converting times with respect to Server calibration profile.
-The Server _never_ convert times on his own size.
+Notice that Clients and Workers are both responsible for converting proof times and timeouts with respect to Server calibration profile.
+The Server _never_ convert times on its own.

 ### GET